You are a bad boss being, and my hope is you feel supported as you face your everyday challenges.

 I enjoy helping people find accessible and flexible tools for self regulation in everyday situations.

-I have found it essential to develop a deep understanding of my nervous system.
-This has been critical to more harmoniously tolerating the sensory experience of being human, as well as being neuro-divergent.
+I have found it essential to develop an understanding of my nervous system and how it functions.
+This relationship has been critical in tolerating the sensory experience of being human, as well as being neuro-divergent.

-My journey and passion for understanding nervous system regulation techniques has been taken to a new depth as I parent an autistic child.
+My journey and passion for understanding nervous system regulation techniques has expanded to a new level as I parent an AuDHD child.

-I believe that a regulated mind-body union occurs in relationships with others.
-When you feel seen, heard, and celebrated for who you are in that exact moment, you experience a newfound confidence in yourself and a sense of worthiness in life.
+I believe when you feel seen, heard, and celebrated for who you are, in that moment, you experience a confidence of self and a worthiness of life.

-The founder of the action method psychodrama, J.L.
-Moreno, believed that many of our wounds and psychological issues stem from interactions we have had in relationship to others.
-As a result the path to transformational healing involves reparation in relationship to others.
-This is the perspective from which I approach my work with clients.
+The founder of psychodrama J.L.
+Moreno believed that many of our psychological wounds stem from interactions that we have had in relationship to others.
+As a result, he believes that one’s path to wellness occurs in relationship to others.
+This relational component is the perspective from which I approach my work with clients.

-It is paramount to me that queer families have a place in mainstream society, receive the support needed to achieve greater equity, and are celebrated at every milestone of their unique journeys.
+I a mother within a queer family system and the daughter of a gay genderqueer father.
+It is paramount to me that queer families have a place in mainstream society, receive greater equity, and are celebrated at every milestone of their journeys.

 May we all experience a sense of worthiness, celebration, and affirmation within our world, workplaces, healthcare systems, educational institutions, and families.